(Last Updated On: August 20, 2023)

 I say “design” because before you enter this space, you would have determined a goal for the space.

-Turn off you phone, refused to turn on the TV and do whatever else it takes to help you to avoid the black holes that can suck in your productivity.
+Turn off you phone, refuse to turn on the TV and do whatever else it takes to help you to avoid the black holes that can suck in your productivity.

 I want you to note this is not about time management but about your self- control.

-4. Understand and use your circadian rhythms to manage time
+4. Understand and use your circadian rhythm effectively

 Don’t let the word “circadian” frighten you.

 I’m sure you would have heard someone claim “I’m a morning person” and you might have immediately replied “Not me!
-I’m a night person!” well that’s what circadian is all about.
+I’m a nighttime person!”
+Well, what you’re talking about is your circadian rhythms.

-Knowing those times of day when you are most alert and those times when you’re not, should be key to how you schedule your work flow.
-Remember, you’re controlling you so you can say goodbye to time management.
+Knowing those times of day when you are most alert and those times when you’re not, should be key to how you schedule your workflow.

 So here’s what to do…